jeremylu0601/NeuronBot_LED/README.md

 The yellow wire is the signal wire from the LED strip.

-Connect the UNO and the mother board with USB port
+Connect the UNO and the mother board with USB cable.

 ### Rosserial Install for Motherboard